-- Applicant dies before 30 day period is met, - Individual is Medicaid-eligible in another full service COE. - Refer to the 30-consecutive day policy provision for further details. - 2.
+- Applicant dies before 30-day period is met, - Individual is Medicaid-eligible in another full-service COE. - Refer to the 30-consecutive day policy provision for further details. - 2.
 Be in need of a level of care appropriate for the placement.
-An individual must be medically approved for long term care placement which is documented in a variety of ways, as stated in policy for the specific placement. - Long Term Hospitalization does not require a level of care determination for eligibility purposes. - Admission to a PRTF for a child under age 21 does not require a level of care determination for eligibility purposes.
+An individual must be medically approved for long term care placement, which is documented in a variety of ways, as stated in policy for the specific placement. - Long Term Hospitalization does not require a level of care determination for eligibility purposes. - Admission to a PRTF for a child under age 21 does not require a level of care determination for eligibility purposes. - 3.
+Must not have transferred resources within the 5-year look back period as defined in Transfer of Assets policy in Chapter 300, Resources.
+NOTE: There is no transfer penalty for Long Term Hospitalization but if the individual transfers from a hospital to a nursing facility or HCBS waiver program, the transfer of assets provision applies.